Skip to content

 A clinical pharmacokinetics study in healthy volunteers by Repici et al., published in Contemporary Clinical Trials (2011), measured absolute oral bioavailability of methylene blue at approximately 139% relative to intravenous administration when delivered in an enteric-release formulation — confirming that oral methylene blue reaches systemic circulation with remarkable efficiency when formulation is controlled (PMID 22101227).

-A separate review by Gonzalez-Lima and Auchter in Biochemical Pharmacology (2013) noted that low oral doses of methylene blue sustain therapeutic plasma levels for several hours and that absorption is highly sensitive to the delivery matrix — gel, aqueous, or solid (PMID 24316434).
+A separate review by Gonzalez-Lima and Rojas in Biochemical Pharmacology (2013) noted that low oral doses of methylene blue sustain therapeutic plasma levels for several hours and that absorption is highly sensitive to the delivery matrix — gel, aqueous, or solid (PMID 24316434).
 In practice this means a pectin-based gummy will typically deliver the dose more slowly than an aqueous 1% solution taken sublingually.

 Studies suggest that if rapid onset matters — for a focused work window or an acute cognitive task — liquid has the edge.
 If steady, tapered exposure across a morning is preferred, the slower release profile of a well-made gummy can actually be an advantage.